cksoftwaretech/wangfuk/EVIDENCE.md

 ---

-### 🆔 [E-ENFORCE-2025-11-28-01] The Evidence Magicians: "No File" Before the Fire, 11 Arrests After the Bodies Piled Up
+### 🆔 [E-ENFORCE-2025-04-15-01] The Evidence Magicians: "No File" Before the Fire, 11 Arrests After the Bodies Piled Up

 **🚨 Significance:**

 Testimonies from Management Committee member Jason Kong (江祥發) and other residents reveal a shocking dereliction of duty by the Independent Commission Against Corruption (ICAC).
 Despite being presented with documented evidence of bid-rigging *before* the fire, the ICAC explicitly refused to open a case.
+Residents had already reported to the ICAC even before the signing of the contract.

 **1. The "No File" Rejection:**
 Jason Kong confirms that he and numerous residents submitted documents to the ICAC, addressing specific irregularities.
 The ICAC's response was: "**Cannot open a file**" and "**Do not see any problem currently.**" They officially closed the complaints.